-The Olympics have been a hard sell in a community that has seen 80 per cent unemployment.
+The Olympics have been a hard sell in a community that normally hovers around 80 per cent unemployment.
 Even the Chief of the band council wasn't sold from the start - "token involvement" wasn't for him, he says.
 A call for applications to be community torchbearers yielded only four responses.

 Concerns persist even today, just six days from the start of the biggest event that's ever been held in the Lil'wat Nation's traditional territory.
 Some worry that protests will interrupt the relay; others worry the torch will be greeted by apathy.